porscheinformatik/anti-mapper/README.md

 This method is used by the mapping method that map collections of DTOs to collections of entities.
 It helps to determine which DTO matches which entity.
 Despite it is just a little method, it can be a little bit tricky to implement.

-First of all, the method is never called with null values, this is checked beforehand.
+First of all, the method will never be called with null values, this is checked beforehand.

 If your objects have an unique id, the first step is to check for equality.
-If the id is the same, return true.
+If the ids are the same, return true.

     if (Objects.equals(dto.getId(), entity.getId())) {
         return true;